eam52/eam52/README.md

 # 💫 Hi, I'm Ekram 👋!:
+## About Me 🌟🌟
- <br><br>🌟 About Me 🌟<br><br>Computer science student with a passion for innovation.<br>Seeking internships to apply my skills and gain valuable experience.<br>Interested in front-end development, UX design, and unleashing creativity.<br>🚀 Current Focus 🚀<br><br>Expanding my skills in design and mastering front-end frameworks.<br>Always eager to learn and collaborate on exciting projects.<br>I'm open and looking to collaborate on projects, and more!<br>💡 Let's connect and create something cool together! 💡
+Computer science student with a passion for innovation.<br>Seeking internships to apply my skills and gain valuable experience.<br>Interested in front-end development, UX design, and unleashing creativity.<br>🚀 Current Focus 🚀<br><br>Expanding my skills in design and mastering front-end frameworks.<br>Always eager to learn and collaborate on exciting projects.<br>I'm open and looking to collaborate on projects, and more!<br>💡 Let's connect and create something cool together! 💡

+## Interests 🎨📚
+-**Data science and Data Analysis** <br>
+-**User Expereince Design and diving deep into the Human Center Interaction**<br>
+-**Front End Development and using human Centered skills to elevate my skills**

 ## 🌐 Socials: